Planning a Mallorca vacation

 Booking accommodation for your trip

-You have many different accommodation options at your disposal, including a huge selection of hotels.
+You have many different accommodation options at your disposal for your Mallorca vacation, including a huge selection of hotels.
 You should have no trouble finding a hotel that suits you – from budget hotels to five-star hotels; there is something for everyone.
-There are also a number of family-friendly hotels, with kids clubs and other activities.
+There are also a number of family-friendly hotels, with kids clubs and other activities and if it’s this that you’re wanting you could book one of the vacation packages.
 A lot of people like to book one of the holiday villas Majorca has to offer.
 This gives you the freedom of your own place, typically with a private swimming pool, giving you the ideal base to plan your holiday as suits you.

 Where are the best beaches in Majorca?

 There are so many amazing beaches in Majorca.
 Some of the most popular include Formentor Beach, which is in the north east of the island.
 You also have Cala Varques in the east.
 If you are visiting south Majorca, Cala Blava and Es Trenc are stunning.
 You will also find Cala Mondrago and Portals Vells to the south west.
-The latter offers a paradise of clear, calm sea, with three small coves.
+The latter offers a paradise of clear, calm sea, with three small coves – perfect for a day trip.
 A lot of these beaches are not overcrowded, so they are great if you are looking for some peace and tranquility.
 In total you will have 262 white beaches to select from, and 60 of these boast a blue flag, so no matter where you end up, you are unlikely to be disappointed.

 What is the local food like?